VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 ### Expand snippets

+> Neovim v0.11 or greater is required.

-**Neovim v0.11** introduced a new module called [vim.lsp.completion](https://neovim.io/doc/user/lsp.html#lsp-completion), this will extend the behavior of the builtin completion so it can support "additional text edits" a language server can provide.
+For this we use a new module called [vim.lsp.completion](https://neovim.io/doc/user/lsp.html#lsp-completion), this will extend the behavior of the builtin completion so it can support "additional text edits" a language server can provide.
 Additional edits can be things like adding missing import statements or expanding code snippets.

 Right now you have to opt-in to the features `vim.lsp.completion` provides.
 So, when a language server is active you have to call the [vim.lsp.completion.enable()](https://neovim.io/doc/user/lsp.html#vim.lsp.completion.enable()) function.